dcarrith/jquery.mobile.lazyloader/README.md

     $("#index").lazyloader();

     /* Set some default options for the lazyloader
-     *   these set the timeout value for when the widget should check
+     *   the first three set the timeout value for when the widget should check
-     *   the current scroll position relative to page height to decide
+     *   the current scroll position relative to page height to decide whether
-     *   whether or not to load more yet
+     *   or not to load more yet.
+The showprogress option is to specify the
+     *   duration of the fadeIn animation for the lazyloaderProgressDiv.
      */
     $.mobile.lazyloader.prototype.timeoutOptions.mousewheel = 300;
     $.mobile.lazyloader.prototype.timeoutOptions.scrollstart = 700;